mozman/ezdxf/docs/source/entities.rst

 .. method:: GraphicEntity.move_to_layout(layout, source=None)

-   Move entity from actual layout to *layout*. *Source* has to be specified if the entity resides in a block layout, *source* is not required if the entity resides in the model space or in a paper space layout.
+   Move entity from actual layout to *layout*.
+For DXF R12 providing *source* is faster, if the entity resides in a block layout, because ezdxf has to search in all block layouts, else *source* is not required.

 .. method:: GraphicEntity.get_dxf_attrib(key, default=ValueError)